DanStak/express-culture-book/README.md

+# 🚀 Project In Progress: SmartStuff Tracker 📦

 # Discover, Organize, and Share Books with my showcase application Culture Book!

 Introducing a thrilling showcase application that combines cutting-edge technologies to revolutionize your reading experience!
 Built with Node.js, Express, and powered by TypeScript, this app is your ultimate destination for discovering, organizing, and sharing your favorite books.